inventorsoft-education/spring-rest-task/README.md

 # Hometask

-Your task is to create REST api for email delivery project from **spring-boot-task**.
+Your task is to create REST api for email delivery project.
 Requirements are the following:

 1) Create endpoint for retrieving list of pending email deliveries;